 This post may contain affiliate links.
 Please read our disclosure policy.

 I first discovered rutabaga at the farmers market in Florida and I read about it and learned how to roast it like french fries.
 When I first made this recipe everyone was amazed at how the shape and consistency of the cut rutabaga was just like that of a potato!
 Honestly I was amazed too.
-And although these rutabaga fries can’t replace potato fries, they’re a wonderful substitute with way less carbs and they are keto friendly!
+And although these rutabaga fries can’t replace potato fries, they’re a wonderful substitute with way less carbs!

 Rutabaga is a root vegetable that is a cross between a cabbage and a turnip.
 It looks similar to a turnip but there are some slight differences.
 Rutabaga is larger in size than turnips, their color is more yellow-ish/brown-ish instead of white and purple, and they actually taste sweeter than turnips.
 That’s a good thing since turnips can be somewhat bitter.

-• Rutabaga: The rutabaga is peeled and cut into fries before being seasoned and baked in the oven.
+- Rutabaga: I peel and cut the rutabaga into fries before seasoning and baking in the oven.

-• Oil: Oil helps to cook the fries evenly and get crispy.
-We like to use olive oil, but canola or vegetable will work well.
+- Oil: Oil helps to cook the fries evenly and get crispy.

-• Seasonings: We made these with paprika, garlic powder and salt and pepper, but you can use lots of different flavor combinations.
+- Seasonings: I’m using a mix of paprika, garlic powder, salt and pepper, but you can use lots of different flavor combinations.

 Don’t be intimidated by this giant under-served unpopular root vegetable.
 Not only does it have great health benefits and a great taste, but it’s also quite easy to cut and prepare.

-There are so rutabaga recipes and ways to prepare them, just like potatoes.
-The most common ways are boiling them and roasting them.
-We’re going to go over how to roast them today.
+There are so many rutabaga recipes and ways to prepare them, just like potatoes.
+The most common ways are boiling them and roasting them, and I prefer roasting using these steps:

-• Once the rutabaga fries are cut, you can season them how you’d like.
-You can go simple with salt and pepper or jazz it up with whatever seasoning you like.
-I use salt, pepper, paprika and garlic powder, which is my favorite combination for potato fries too!
+- Once the rutabaga fries are cut, season them how you’d like.
+You can go simple with salt and pepper or jazz it up with whatever seasoning you like

-2. Coat the fries well in the oil and seasonings.
-We like to use our hands to toss everything together so that the fries are coated.
+- Coat the fries well in the oil and seasonings.
+I like to use my hands to toss everything together so that the fries are coated.
 The oil helps them to crisp up so you don’t want any dry bits.

 Frequently Asked Questions